Uminosachi/open-llm-webui/README.md

 ```
 huggingface-cli login
 ```
-* To download Apple's OpenELM or models based on Llama 2, please ensure you have obtained the necessary access rights beforehand via the [Hugging Face page](https://huggingface.co/meta-llama/Llama-2-7b-hf).
+* To download models based on Llama 2, please ensure you have obtained the necessary access rights beforehand via the [Hugging Face page](https://huggingface.co/meta-llama/Llama-2-7b-hf).
 * To download models based on Llama 3, please ensure you have obtained the necessary access rights beforehand via the [Hugging Face page](https://huggingface.co/meta-llama/Meta-Llama-3-8B).

 * Please check the license in the Model Credit section below.